 While the warranty itself is free, some companies operate on a prorated basis, meaning that customers must pay a greater and greater percentage of the repair or replacement costs as time goes on.
 There may also be shipping or handling charges associated with mattress returns.

-Saatva issues a 12-year warranty for the Saatva Youth, a 15-year warranty for the Saatva Classic and Saatva Latex Hybrid, and a 20-year warranty for the Saatva HD.
+Saatva issues a lifetime warranty for each mattress.
 The warranty covers visible indentations of at least 1 inch in the Saatva Youth and Saatva Classic, and visible indentations of at least 1.5 inches in the Saatva HD.
-After the first 2 years, returned mattresses will be levied a $99 transportation cost each way.
+After the first 2 years, returned mattresses will be levied a $149 transportation cost.
 Customers with a defective mattress can also choose to purchase a new one at a discounted rate (plus transportation fees) and keep the defective one under the Fairness Replacement Option.

 Amerisleep offers a 20-year prorated warranty for all its mattresses, which covers visible indentations of at least 0.75 inches.
 Defective mattresses will be repaired or replaced at the company’s discretion during the first 10 years.
 After this, customers will be responsible for 50 percent of the replacement price, plus shipping and handling costs.

 Our editorial team is dedicated to providing content that meets the highest standards for accuracy and objectivity.
 Our editors and medical experts rigorously evaluate every article and guide to ensure the information is factual, up-to-date, and free of bias.